Are you getting what you pay for?

-While I think you need to be aware of the fees you are paying, I do not think the cheapest necessarily means the best.
+While I think you need to be aware of the fees you are paying, I do not think the cheapest necessarily mean the best.
 Rather, I choose to believe in a term I call value.
-Value is the benefit you receive, less the cost.
+Value is the benefit you receive, the less the cost.

 The long-term effect on fees

 Critics of MERs argue that lower MERS will make a huge difference in long-term performance.
 Let’s go back and use the difference of 1.17%.
 Imagine you have a portfolio of $100,000.
 This means that you will save $1170 in one year on fees alone.
 If you compound those savings over the course of 10 years, that is over $11,000 of savings of fees.

 Remember that fees are only half the equation.
 Let’s assume the lower MER fund underperforms the higher MER fund by the same 1.17%.
 Then these funds would deliver the same after fees return to the investor.
 In the short term, there is little correlation that lower MER funds provide better returns than higher MER funds.
 However, over the longer term given the regression to the mean phenomenon, MERs will have a greater impact.